DEEFRAG/WL-Tech-FPV-CAR/README.md

 # WL-Tech-FPV-CAR
 Replacement for the WL Tech FPV CAR App for the WLtoys 6401 Mini RC Cars 1:64

-xbox_gamepad_vlc_deadzone.py
+# xbox_gamepad_vlc_deadzone.py:

-Python file for using the left Analogstick of a Xbox Controller (One/Series) as an input to drive a WLtoys 6401 Mini RC Car.
+Python file for using the left Analogstick of a Xbox Controller (One/Series) as an input to drive a WLtoys 6401 Mini RC Car that is connected via WiFi.

 It uses a 6% Deadzone of the Stick to avoid constant Motor noise when the Stick is not exactly centered.